 What is a Lip Lift?

-A lip lift is an in-office facial plastic surgery procedure designed to reduce the space between the nose and upper lip and elevate a thin or downturned mouth.
-This is a simple procedure that can give you amazing results.
+A lip lift is an in-office facial plastic surgery procedure and a lip enhancement procedure designed to improve the appearance of the lips and facial aesthetics by reducing the space between the nose and upper lip and elevating a thin or downturned mouth.
+This surgical procedure is designed to provide structural and aesthetic improvements, giving you amazing results.

 Lips can start to look permanently downturned or even fall away from the nose with excess skin due to loss of volume in the skin.
-By getting a lip lift procedure, you can have fuller-looking, elevated lips.
+By getting a lip lift procedure, which involves lifting the upper lip through an incision placed in the natural crease beneath the nose, you can have fuller-looking, elevated lips.
 A lip lift is an innovative procedure designed to improve the overall appearance of your mouth and rejuvenate lips that have been affected by the aging process.

 For most people, the goal of a cosmetic procedure is to create a natural and youthful look.
-Lip lift procedures are an excellent way to improve the lips and create a natural appearance.
+Lip lift procedures are an excellent way to improve the lips and create a natural appearance, with long-lasting results and satisfying aesthetic results that enhance patient confidence.

 A lip lift can alter the appearance of the lips by: